Automattic/pym-shortcode/docs/upgrade-testing.md

 +----+------------------------------------------+-------------------+---------------------+-------------+
 ```

-To find posts containg shortcode or blocks with a custom pymsrc set:
+To find posts containing shortcode or blocks with a custom pymsrc set:

 ```
 $ wp post list --s='pymsrc'